johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 5) There is a mechanism that allows a provider to propose changes to the CDS/CDNSKEY RRsets and get agreement on the contents of the set.

-6) There is a mechanism that allows a provider to propose changes to the NS RRset and get agreement on the contents of the set.
+7) There is a mechanism that allows a provider to propose changes to the NS RRset and get agreement on the contents of the set.

 ## Simple unsigned zone with multiple providers

-This subsection analyses the simple multi-provider scenario
+This subsection analyses the simple multi-provider scenario.

 ### Zone contents

 Lets assume that each provider has NS records, NS_A for provider A and NS_B for provider B.

 The quiescent state is the following: